lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

+-04 WG version:

+* Added text to explain file extensions.

+-03 WG version:

+* No changes.

-TODO for -02 WG version:
+-02 WG version:

-* Consider adding AuthEnvelopedData to Security Considerations.
+* Updated this section.

 -01 WG version changes: